 The termination of the main thread awaits the termination of all non-daemon children; it then terminates the daemon children and stops.

-Exceptions in a thread at any level can be caught by a try clause at the outermost level of that thread; and finally clauses will be executed in the presence or absence of exception handling.
+Exceptions in a thread at any level can be caught by a try subclause at the outermost level of that thread; and finally clauses will be executed in the presence or absence of exception handling.
 Exceptions unhandled by a thread cause the invocation of the thread.exceptHook() method which can be programmed by the user.
 The default implementation of thread.exceptHook() causes silent termination of the thread.

 All these mechanisms provide the opportunity to implement the necessary communication between threads about their termination state.